AlexKarmaz/ReactJS-Mentoring/README.md

 <p>Implement markup and styles for “Movie details” page.
 In your project, change Class components into Functional components and use hooks where applicable.</p>

+<h2>Task 6 (Redux)</h2>
+<p>1.
+Go through API docs in swagger: http://localhost:4000/api-docs</p>
+<p>2.
+Make your components perform real AJAX requests.
+Implement data fetches as
+async actions and pass data to your components with redux.</p>
+<p>3.
+Implement creating, editing and updating films according to the design operations
+as redux actions.</p>
+<p>4.
+Implement filtering and sorting (by genre, rating, and release date) as redux actions.</p>